In a Nutshell:

 Everything else about the chair, however, is quite good.

-It’s worth noting that although this is the weakest chair by the numbers, we gave it the second-highest rating overall because, for the niche that it serves (tallish people with long legs of light to medium build), it really delivers the value.
-If you fall into that category and don’t have much money to spend on a new chair, the Autonomous Ergo 2 Core will get it done.
+It’s worth noting that although this is the weakest chair by the numbers, we gave it the second-highest rating overall because, for the niche that it serves (tallish people with long legs of light to medium build), it really delivers value.
+If you fall into that category and don’t have much money to spend on a new chair, the Autonomous Ergo 2 Core will get the job done.

-If you happen to weigh a bit more than the Core can support but like all of its features, then the Pro is the model you want.
+If you happen to weigh more than the Core can support but like all of its features, then the Pro is the model you want.
 In addition to offering the same basic feature set, the Autonomous Ergo Pro Chair boasts a headrest and a means of controlling tilt tension, making it a good deal more versatile than its less expensive cousin.

 We’d love to see a rugged version of this chair capable of supporting 300 pounds of user weight and perhaps even more.
 As it is, we wanted to love this model but couldn’t quite.